alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

         subset: v1
 EOF
 ```
 This VirtualService specifies the simplest label routing rule.
-HTTP requests with a gray header and /istio-label-routing path are routed to v2, and the rest of the traffic is routed to v1:
+HTTP requests with a gray header and `/istio-label-routing` path are routed to v2, and the rest of the traffic is routed to v1:
-### Demonstrate effect
+### Demonstration effect
 We send an HTTP request without a request header to IstioConsumerApplication:
 ```
 curl --location --request GET '127.0.0.1:18084/istio-label-routing'